-If the certificate application is approved, the subordinate CA or the cross-certified CA is notified and the eCA performs the work related to certificate issuance.
-After the certificate is issued, the Company shall notify the CA by letter and attach the issued certificate.
+If the certificate application is approved, the subordinate CA or the cross-certified CA is notified and eCA performs the work related to certificate issuance.
+After the certificate is issued, CHT shall notify the CA by letter and attach the issued certificate.